-When you or a loved one are planning to move to our center, there are many issues to consider.
+When you or a loved one are planning to move to one of our centers, there are many issues to consider.
 We will work with you to make the transition from home to your new residence as smooth as possible and help you to understand the admissions process.
 If you ever have any questions, please contact us and we will guide you through preparing for a stay at our center.

 The admissions process begins before the resident makes it through the front door.
 In fact, we are preparing for the stay immediately upon notification that a new resident will be staying with us by developing a plan of care prior to admission.
 Before you or your family member arrives, we are preparing the room for any medical needs and developing a plan for rehabilitation, recovery, pain management and more.